Junior Heritage Guide

 Ginninderry Treasures is the latest to join the series.
 With contributions from a team of local knowledge experts, the beautiful booklet will help you explore the Aboriginal and European cultural heritage as well as the woodland, grassland and river ecosystems of the Ginninderry region of north-western Canberra.
 The guide includes colour photographs of local wildlife and plant species, profiles of the community groups actively caring for the landscape, and more.
 A small number of Ginninderry Treasures booklets are available from the Conservation Council office.

 If there’s a book that interests you, click on the book name to see a preview.
-For just $5 you can have a copy.
-Order yours today by contacting us!
+Contact us to order yours today.

 Living Next to Nature